Millions of Single Seniors Face Unfair Tax Burdens

 BPW Canada & SSTF: Working for Change

-BPW Canada proudly stands with SSTF and other partners, urging the federal government to implement fair, inclusive, and gender-sensitive tax policies for single seniors.
+BPW Canada stands with SSTF and its partners in urging the federal government to implement fair, inclusive, and gender-sensitive tax policies for single seniors.

-Learn more about SSTF’s ongoing work and resources: Visit Single Seniors for Tax Fairness
+Learn more about SSTF’s work and resources: Visit Single Seniors for Tax Fairness

 BPW Canada Resolution 2025: Single Senior Women & Tax Equity

-- Pension Income Splitting: Offset the advantages couples currently receive
+- Pension Income Splitting: Offset advantages currently received by couples

 - OAS & Age Amount: Raise clawback thresholds for single seniors

-- New Single Senior Tax Credit: Introduce a non-refundable tax credit equivalent to half of the personal amount
+- New Single Senior Tax Credit: Introduce a non-refundable tax credit equal to half the basic personal amount

-- RRSP/RRIF Rollovers: Allow tax-deferred rollover to any beneficiary within 10 years
+- RRSP/RRIF Rollovers: Permit tax-deferred rollover to any beneficiary within ten years

 Goal: Ensure fair, inclusive, and financially supportive policies for all seniors.